apache/iotdb/docs/Development.md

 #### Closing Your Pull Request / JIRA
 * If a change is accepted, it will be merged and the pull request will automatically be closed, along with the associated JIRA if any
-    * Note that in the rare case you are asked to open a pull request against a branch besides master, that you will actually have to close the pull request manually
+    * Note that in the rare case you are asked to open a pull request against a branch beside master, you actually have to close the pull request manually
     * The JIRA will be Assigned to the primary contributor to the change as a way of giving credit.
 If the JIRA isn’t closed and/or Assigned promptly, comment on the JIRA.
 * If your pull request is ultimately rejected, please close it promptly
     * … because committers can’t close PRs directly